 Hints for searching the Library catalogue

 The Library Catalogue lists the print and electronic titles of journals held by the Library.
-Select the Journal title begins with search option and enter the full journal title
+Select the Browse Alphabetically: By Title search option and enter the full journal title.

 The Internet can be a rich source of information but not everything will be useful or appropriate for research use.
 Web resources should be carefully evaluated and used in conjunction with the scholarly resources provided by the Library.
 Use the Advanced search features of Google or use Google Scholar to restrict your search to search results from more reputable sources.